10 Ways to Help Insects During the Winter Months

 Create a diverse native habitat.
 Incorporate native plants into your garden to provide food and shelter for insects throughout the year.
 Native flowers, shrubs and trees support overwintering insects by offering natural food sources and protection.
 Include a variety of plant structures, such as dense shrubbery, wildflowers and flowering trees to provide hiding spots and food sources for hibernating insects.

-Select early and late blooming plants.
+Select early and late-blooming plants.
 Grow some plants that bloom early and others that keep their flowers late in the season to provide food for pollinators when other sources are scarce.
-Grow plants in clusters so pollinators can easily find them and conserve energy in gathering food.
+Grow plants in clusters so pollinators can easily find them and conserve energy when gathering food.

 Avoid pesticides.
 Limit the use of pesticides in your garden to help protect hibernating insects from harm.
 Pesticides can disrupt the natural behaviors of insects and negatively impact overwintering populations.